sighupio/getting-started/distro-on-eks/README.md

 ### (optional) Enforce a Policy with OPA Gatekeeper

-OPA Gatekeeper has been deployed as part of the distribution, [the module comes with a set of policies pre-defined][opa-module-docs].
+OPA Gatekeeper has been deployed as part of the distribution, [the module comes with a set of policies pre-defined][policy-module-docs].

 To test drive the default rules, try to create a simple deployment in the `default` namespace: